cockroachdb/docs/src/current/cockroachcloud/create-an-advanced-cluster.md

 To change the hardware configuration after the cluster is created, see [Manage a CockroachDB {{ site.data.products.advanced }} Cluster]({% link cockroachcloud/cluster-management.md %}).

-See the [Example]({% link cockroachcloud/plan-your-cluster.md %}#example) for further guidance.
+Refer to [Plan your cluster]({% link cockroachcloud/plan-your-cluster.md %}#example) for examples and further guidance.

 Click **Next: Security**.

 ## Step 6.
 Configure advanced security features

-You can add advanced security features for PCI and HIPAA [compliance]({% link cockroachcloud/compliance.md %}) at an additional cost.
+You can enable advanced security features for PCI DSS and HIPAA [compliance]({% link cockroachcloud/compliance.md %}) at an additional cost.

     {{site.data.alerts.callout_danger}}
     This configuration cannot be changed after cluster creation.